-After building all my circus flatcars and wagons I needed some way for the performers and workers to travel.
-So I’m going to tell you about the construction of 2 passenger cars for my Keljan Circus.
+After building all my circus flatcars and wagons, I needed some way for the performers and workers to travel, so I decided to construct two passenger cars for my Keljan Circus.

-I began with 2 AHM 10-6 sleepers then painted them red with a silver roof.
+I began with two AHM 10-6 sleepers and painted them red with a silver roof.
 I added wire grab irons and railings.
 I also added vents and grab irons to the roofs.

 I also sprayed the interior of the cars because I wanted to add some details to the cars.
 This light gray will help show off the extra work.